followingthefasciaplane/source-engine-bhop-and-airstrafing-in-minecraft/README.md

-Very very crude attempt at source style airacceleration and bhop in Minecraft (Forge)
+Very very crude attempt at source style airacceleration and bhop in Minecraft (Forge).
+You can change the acceleration settings in the code.

 - **Air Strafing**: When a player is in the air, they can adjust their direction using the A and D keys.
 The player's horizontal movement speed in the air can be adjusted based on their strafing input.
 - **Automatic Bunny Hopping**: By holding the space bar, players will automatically jump upon landing, enabling continuous hopping, or "bunny hopping."